 But Google isn’t to be forgotten too: it has recently merged all the policies for all Google products, and given the supremacy of Android in terms of smartphone shipment (in terms of number), the lambda user has almost no way to live “outside” of those “closed wall” internet that those giants are setting up.

 Promoting openness, but …

-Some curation tools as well as “discovery” tools exist everywhere if we only consider the raise of Pinterest (it won’t surprise me if one of the giants will buy Pinterest in the two years to come), or tools like Last.fm in the music industry – but again, have you noticed how those tools want to leverage on existing platforms for managing the account?
-How many websites have you seen lately that ask you to connect your Facebook/google account to their authentication system?
+Some curation tools, as well as “discovery” tools, exist everywhere if we only consider the rise of Pinterest (it won’t surprise me if one of the giants will buy Pinterest in the two years to come), or tools like Last.fm in the music industry – but again, have you noticed how those tools want to leverage on existing platforms for managing the account?
+How many websites have you seen lately that ask you to connect your Facebook/Google account to their authentication system?
 A lot, I bet.

 “Closed-wall internet” becomes more spread

 Now let’s add to that the fact that more and more internet services are now only available to some countries.
-VPN services are there to help overcoming those limitations, but still, this just confirms the fact that this “closed-wall internet” system is becoming more and more spread.
+VPN services are there to help to overcome those limitations, but still, this just confirms the fact that this “closed-wall internet” system is becoming more and more spread.

 Finally, Sergey Brin’s point isn’t that paranoid at all (even though his company is also playing the game of “who attracts the more users” game).
 So this leaves me wondering how we scour the internet nowadays.

 I’d be eager to read from how-to-hide-ip users about how you discover new and interesting stuff on the internet nowadays.
 Do you do it the way most people do now (which is: clicking on a shared link from a social media platform or finding it via search engines)?
 Feel free to share your thoughts on the “closed-wall internet” issue.